EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Click **Launch**.

-Again, Open OnDemand will create job files for the app in a job-specific job context directory in an app-specific directory under your `ondemand` directory.
+Again, Open OnDemand will create job files for the app in a job-specific job context directory in an app-specific directory under your `ondemand` directory and then submits the job for the app to the job scheduler.

-Again, Open OnDemand will show an app **job card** with information about the app's job including:
+Again, Open OnDemand will show an app job card with information about the app's job including:

 * Job status (on the top right of the job card): initially 'Queued'.
-* Created at: The time the job was submitted.
+* 'Created at': The time the job was submitted.
-* Time Requested: The runtime requested for the job which defaultsa to 6 hours.
+* 'Time Requested': The runtime requested for the job which defaultsa to 6 hours.
-* Session ID: An auto-generated value which is used as the name of the job-specific job context directory.
+* 'Session ID': An auto-generated value which is used as the name of the job-specific job context directory.
 * App-specific information, which includes values from the app form:
-    * Container name:
+    * 'Container name'
-    * Connection timeout: when the app's job starts running, the app's job will wait for this duration (1200 seconds i.e., 20 minutes) for the JupyterLab server to become available.
-If this does not occur, then the app will terminate itself.
+    * 'Connection timeout': when the app's job starts running, the app will then wait for the JupyterLab server to become available within the container.
+If this does not occur within this app-specific period (1200 seconds i.e., 20 minutes), then the app's job will cancel itself.
-    * Cores
+    * 'Cores'
-    * Memory in GiB
+    * 'Memory in GiB'

-Again, the app's job is sumbitted to the job scheduler  and, when the job starts, the Job status on the job card will update to 'Starting' and **Time Requested** will switch to **Time Remaining**, the time your job has left to run before it is terminated by the job schedler.
+When the job starts, the Job status on the job card will update to 'Starting' and 'Time Requested' will switch to 'Time Remaining', the time your job has left to run before it is cancelled by the job scheduler.

 When the Job status updates to 'Running', a **Host** link will appear on the job card, which is the back-end on which the job, and so the JupyterLab container, is now running.
 A **Connect to JupyterLab** button will also appear on the job card.
 The JupyterLab container is now ready for use!

 Click **Connect to JupyterLab**.
 A new browser tab will open with the JupyterLab service.

 You may wonder why you were not prompted for a username and password.
 The JupyterLab service running in the container runs as a 'root' user.
-Again, the 'root' user is within the context of the container only.
+The 'root' user is within the context of the container only.
 The service is protected with an auto-generated password.
-The button is configured to automatically log you into the container using this password.
+The **Connect to JupyterLab** button is configured to log you into the container using this password automatically.

 #### Troubleshooting: Proxy Error